 Also, if any of you are artsy, you can send me a painting that says, “kitchen’s closed” 😉

-Manipulation, and how I can tell if they really hungry or thirsty.
+How I can tell if they are really hungry or thirsty.

 10 easy and healthy snacks I keep around for the kids